The Best Smoked Tri-tip

 SmokedBBQSource is supported by its readers.
 We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.
 Learn more

-Smoking tri-tip and other lean cuts of beef is great because you allow the meat to cook evenly on the inside.
+Smoking tri-tips and other lean cuts of beef are great because it allows the meat to cook evenly on the inside and adds a smokey flavor.

-Smoking allows the meat fibers to cook evenly and slowly.
-Muscle fibers tense and toughen up at high temperatures, which causes the meat to be tough and chewy.
+Smoking allows the meat to cook evenly and slowly.
+At high temperatures, muscle fibers tense and toughen up, making the meat tough and chewy.

-You can certainly grill a whole tri-tip roast, but I find you get a more even result using the reverse sear method.
+You can certainly grill a whole tri-tip roast as we show in our Santa Maria Tri-tip recipe, but I find the reverse sear method yields a more even result.

 Tri-tip gets its name from its triangular shape.
 It comes from the bottom of the sirloin primal cut.
-It is sometimes referred to as bottom sirloin tip or Santa Maria steak.
-The cut first became popular in California, although it’s used around the world.
+The cut first became popular in California, although now quite common around the world and is known by a ridiculous number of different names, including triangle steak, bottom sirloin butt, and Santa Maria steak.

 For this cook, we got our tri-tip from Porter Road.

-A lot of people smoke and reverse sear it, but you can also grill it, cook it in the oven, or, if you want to get adventurous, you can even smoke it low and slow to well done like a brisket.
+My favorite way to cook tri-tip is to reverse sear it, but you can also grill it, cook it in the oven, or, if you’re feeling adventurous, smoke it low and slow to a well-done finish, similar to a brisket.

 It’s become easier to find at big grocery stores of late, and you can always score a top-quality cut from our friends at Porter Road.